AndiBrunner/kibana-buildpack/README.md

 * `config.template.service-instance-name`: Service Instance Name to which should be connected
 * `heap-percentage`: Percentage of memory (Total memory - reserved memory) which can be used by the heap memory: Default is 75
 * `node-options`: Additional node-js arguments.
 Empty by default
-* `plugins`: additional plugins to install (array of plugin names).
+* `plugins`: Additional plugins to install (array of plugin names).
 Defaults to none.
 If you are in a disconnected environment put the plugin binaries into the plugin folder.
 * `reserved-memory`: Reserved memory in MB which should not be used by heap memory.
 Default is 300
 * `version`: Version of Kibana to be deployed.
 Defaults to 6.0.0